MLHale/nebraska-gencyber/teachers/firewall/README.md

 > 3. Local Port: ```any```
 > 4. Remote Port: ```any```

 If you only wanted to host a webserver container or a DNS server container, this rule allows unecessary exposure to all other ports.
 By applying the minimization principle we can reduce the attack surface.
-What we need is the following configuration if all we want to do is expose web services and perhaps allow incoming DNS requests:
+What we need is the following configuration, if all we want to do is expose web services and perhaps allow incoming DNS requests:

 > 1. Program: `%ProgramFiles%\Docker\Docker\resources\vpnkit.exe`
 > 2. Protocol: ```TCP```